 The Company's decision to convert the Tabangao refinery into a full import facility and the adverse effects of the highly volatile global oil prices are significant indicators that the recoverable amount of the oil refinery and related assets, consisting of items of property, plant and equipment and right to use assets, may be lower than the carrying amount.
 We considered this as a key audit matter because of the significance of the amount of oil refinery and related assets that are impaired due to the conversion of the refinery.
-BUREAU OF INTERNAL REVENUE

-The carrying values and disclosures about the Company's oil refinery and related assets and impainment losses as of and for the year ended December 31, 2020 are included in Notes financial statements.
+The carrying values and disclosures about the Company's oil refinery and related assets and impairment losses as of and for the year ended December 31, 2020 are included in Notes 8, 9, 11 and 23 to the financial statements.